Psalms For Life

 Such wisdom, power, and love!

 Cynics sneer at God’s having made humans the center of so fantastic a universe.
-But however reasonable such cynicism may seem, biblical scripture has always insisted on a counter-intuitive story.
+But however reasonable such cynicism seems, the biblical writers have always insisted on a counter-intuitive story.

 For the music director, on the gittith.
 A David psalm.